BI, FTC Top 10 Myths About Ed Magedson & The Ripoff Report

 10. Myth—Ed Magedson is a “fugitive” wanted by the FBI.

 Truth—oh, please!
 This one has been around for so long it’s doubtful anyone really believes it, but for the record: FALSE!
 Ed Magedson is not a fugitive.
 This is just another bogus story used to try to discredit Ed which makes no sense given that Ed’s “credibility” isn’t relevant – he’s not the person who writes the reports posted on the Ripoff Report, so what difference does his credibility make?

 Has Ed ever been wanted by the FBI or other law enforcement agency?
 NO!
 But don’t just take our word for it – if you find someone spreading this lie, just ask them to provide backup for this claim.

-Again, this lie has been around for more than half a decade – since at least 2004.
+Again, this lie has been around for almost two decades – since at least 2004.
 If law enforcement was really investigating the Ripoff Report, don’t you think that they’d have completed their investigation by now?
 And if Ripoff Report or Ed Magedson were really breaking the law, don’t you think the police would have stepped in by now?

-In reality, as part of his mission to protect consumers and prevent corporate wrongdoing, Ed Magedson works closely with many branches of law enforcement including local police, federal agencies, and federal and state attorneys general.
-In all his years working with law enforcement, no one has mentioned to Ed anything about the Ripoff Report being investigated, so we’re confident this is another hoax.
+In reality, as part of his mission to protect consumers and prevent corporate wrongdoing, Ed Magedson works closely with just about every branch of law enforcement including local police, Local and Federal Prosecutors, FBI, FTC, SEC, US Customs and Border Patrol, and federal and state attorneys general across America.
+In all his years working with law enforcement, no one has mentioned to Ed anything about the Ripoff Report being investigated, so we’re confident this is another hoax and wishful thinking.